 top of page

-Be a Food Citizen
+Food Citizen logo

 Meetup at library.jpeg

-What our participants said
+What participants said

 Living Systems

 I loved that we were not only guided on the how-to’s, but we were also taught the science behind it which I found both intriguing and informative.
 The information that’s shared is what most content that I came across lacked, and (our trainer) Cuifen delivered it in such an engaging and digestible way, you’ll just get it.
-Her perspective on soil health would also help you understand climate issues, nutrition, and nature’s health much more holistically - you’ll see that everything is connected."
+Her perspective on soil health would also help you understand climate issues, nutrition, and nature’s health much more holistically - you’ll see that everything is connected.

 Jocelyn Cai